-- 1. Students are still not permitted to use phones in the classroom, hallways, or restrooms. - 2.
-Students may still use the phone during the lunch period - 3.
-Phone conference with parent/guardian regarding tier 2 monitoring - 4.
-Students MAY NOT RECEIVE ANY referrals for cell phone use for the remainder of the year - 5.
+- 1. Students are still not permitted to use personal electronic devices in the classroom, hallways, or restrooms. - 2.
+Students may still use personal electronic devices during the lunch period - 3.
+Contact with parent/guardian regarding tier 2 monitoring - 4.
+Students MAY NOT RECEIVE ANY referrals for personal electronic use for the remainder of the year - 5.
 Tier 2 will remain active for the remainder of the school year.